Local users, global takeaways:

 Allegra Smith, Libby Chernouski, Bianca Batti, Alisha Karabinus, and Bradley Dilger (2021)

 Negotiating instructor autonomy, course consistency in student experiences and programmatic outcomes, and best practices for both instructional design and writing pedagogy can prove challenging in face-to-face classes—and these challenges are compounded in online writing instruction environments.
 In this chapter of the open-access WAC Clearinghouse collection PARS in Practice: More Resources and Strategies for Online Writing Instructors (2021, eds.
 Borgman and McArdle), colleagues from Purdue University’s Introductory Composition program and I describe our strategic approach to balancing people, programs, and practices: a grid-based approach to scaffolding and customizing assignment sequences for online writing instruction at a large state research university.
 We share a 3 × 3 grid for structuring the learning progression in a 16-week online first-year writing course.
 We conclude by suggesting how writing program administrators could modify the grid approach to fit their own curricula—in two-course sequences or themed syllabus approaches, for example—affording transfer of these practices across institutional and programmatic contexts.
-Chapter available here; the full text of PARS in Practice: More Resources and Strategies for Online Writing Instructors is available here.

 Language and access: